erliu544/Swift-Notes/README.md

-# Swift-Notes
+# Advanced Swift-Notes
-A repo for my notes while going through Advanced Swift by objc.io
+A repository for my notes while going through Advanced Swift Book by objc.io

+You can buy the book [here](https://www.objc.io/books/advanced-swift/)